 Newcastle boasts over 120 playgrounds across the local government area, providing engaging play and recreational spaces for local families.
-To view our playground frequently asked projects
+Search to find your local playground.

 When is my playground going to be upgraded?

 Each year up to five playgrounds are included in Council's annual asset renewal works program.
 The playgrounds are identified from a biannual playground safety audit undertaken by Council on all of its playground sites across the city.
 From this safety audit every playground is given a condition rating which determines its priority within our renewal program.
 All playgrounds are routinely inspected by Council for general maintenance requirements.

 If there is damage to any play equipment, please contact Council on 4974 2000 to report its location and specifics of the damage so that it can be inspected by Council Officers and either repaired or replaced.